disahere/Team_1/README.md

 Members: Denys, Illya

-Position: Denys- Mostly coding, Illya - Mostly design
+Position: Denys- Gameplay Developer, Illya - System Developer

 Concept: On the dark side of Mexico, people are not treated as a species, but rather as a tool.
 You're a failed truck driver and you've been fired from your job.
 You decided to flee your home and go to a small town near the coast La Costa.
 Here you will get your equipment and your grandpa Luis Caraballo will help you to get started.
 At first, you will use a truck to drive your captured people to buyers and eventually build an empire.